It’s time to update your tired decor, BUT…

 You aren’t there much other than to “rinse, rest, prep and run” to meet the following day and/or the next adventure.

-- If so, what easy quick solutions will help you to use your space for greater convenience and efficiently while you are there?
+- If so, what easy and quick solutions will help you to use your space for greater convenience and efficiently whenever you are there?
 Edit, simplify, re-organize is your mantra.

 2. Do you think of your home as your oasis/sanctuary?

 You’ve worked hard and given your all to every interaction and every occasion.
 This is where you recharge, regroup and relax.

 - If so, what could you add for a feeling of more luxury and comfort?
 Upgraded-to-wonderful new upholstered furniture?
 That free standing soaking tub for the best bubble bath ever?
 You’ve earned it.

 3. Do you think of your home as your castle and all the points above too?